djdt/spcal/docs/source/glossary.rst

         The value above which a signal is considered a detection (particle).
         This is also called the *critical value* in Poisson statistics.

-    dwelltime
+    event time
-        The total acquisition time for a single event.
+        The acquisition time of a single event, also known as the *dwell time*.
-        The dwelltime is set during data import and cannot be edited.
+        The eventtime is set during data import and cannot be edited.

     error rate
         Determines the number of false detections, i.e. background signal incorrectly identified as particles.